ZSS57/codepath-prework/README.md

 ### Optional Features

-- [ ] 1.
-User can tap a button to change the color of the background view
+- [X] 1.
+User can tap a button to change the color of the background view.
-- [ ] 3.
+- [X] 2.
 User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
-- [ ] 4.
-Any stylistic changes that are not default options (Comment this here)
+- [X] 3.
+Any stylistic changes that are not default options a, Added another view controller, when click the botton "Welcome", a page will show welcome message. b, Changed the Fondsize of labels, added backgroud for some words. c, Added navigation controller.